wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.6.1 =
+- (28 Jan 2015) Change use of "<?=" to "<?php echo" for older versions of PHP that may not have "short_open_tag" turned on, fixed the uninstall process, fixed an error when storing cache names but none have previously been stored and made a small change to the widget form to simplify saving of widget settings, added shortcut links to the plugin page (Settings, Support and Donate), added a redirect to Settings page after installation (or activation when consumer key or secret is missing) and added a "Paused" option to "Update frequency" to prevent the cache from updating

 = 1.6.0 =
 - (26 Oct 2014) Fixed an issue with tweets not always being picked up from Twitter due to too many requests for the authentication token, fixed